 Application Level Caching

-Caching is implemented at several different levels in the Hippo architecture.
+Caching is implemented at several different levels in the Hippo CMS architecture.

 Our content repository application caches raw data from the persistence layer in the Bundle Cache.
 This is an in-memory cache and its size can be configured.